Not a Drink, Not a Drop – Don’t Let Drink Driving Ruin Your Life

 Global research shows that a motorist’s ability to drive safely is impaired from the very first sip of alcohol.

-Safer Roads Humber – the region’s road safety partnership launched the campaign during national road safety week with the “big experiment” event at the Military of on Tuesday, 23 November.
+Safer Roads Humber – the region’s road safety partnership launched the campaign during national road safety week with the “big experiment” event at the Military of Defence School of Transport on Tuesday, 23 November.

 Two volunteers demonstrated to the press and partnership members the effects that alcohol has on the body, mind and driving skills over a period of four hours.